-We have audited the financial statements of the Police and Crime Commissioner for West Mercia (the 'Police and Crime Commissioner') and its subsidiary the Chief Constable (the 'group') for the year ended 31 March 2019 which comprise the Comprehensive Income and Expenditure Statement (CIES) for the Group, the Comprehensive Income and Expenditure Statement (CIES) for the PCC, the Movement in Reserves Statement (MIRS) for the PCC, the Balance Sheets for the Group and the PCC, the Cash Flow Statements for the Group and the PCC and notes to the financial statements, including a summary of significant accounting policies, and include the police pension fund financial statements comprising the Police Pension Fund Account, and notes to the Police Pension Fund Account.
-The notes to the financial statements include the Statements include the Statement of Accounting Policies on pages 25 to 40 and Notes to the Core Statements.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19.
+We have audited the financial statements of the Police and Crime Commissioner for West Mercia (the 'Police and Crime Commissioner') and its subsidiary the Chief Constable (the 'group') for the year ended 31 March 2020 which comprise the Comprehensive Income and Expenditure Statement for the Group, the Comprehensive Income and Expenditure Statement for the PCC, the Movement in Reserves Statement for the Group, the Movement in Reserves Statement for the PCC, the Balance Sheets for the Group and the PCC, the Cash Flow Statements for the Group and the PCC, and the notes to the financial statements, including the summary of significant accounting policies on pages 25 to 40, and include the police pension fund financial statements comprising the Police Pension Fund Account and the Notes to the Police Pension Fund Account.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2019/20.